exasim-project/NeoFOAM/doc/index.rst

 Welcome to NeoFOAM's!
 ===================================

-NeoFOAM aims to be a drop in replacement prototype for OpenFOAMs core libraries libfiniteVolume.so and libOpenFOAM.so.
+NeoFOAM aims to be a drop in replacement prototype for OpenFOAMs core libraries `libfiniteVolume.so` and `libOpenFOAM.so`.

 The NeoFOAM project has the following goals: